 Coyotes are easily adaptable to many different habitats and living situations.
-They are known to be clever and intelligent survivors in a world where habitat loss has negatively impacted many species.
+They can live in the most remote wilderness or be found roaming urban neighborhoods.
+They are known to be a clever and intelligent survivor in a world where habitat loss has negatively impacted many species.

 If the coyote is unable to hunt for its food, it will follow its nose to whatever food might be available to meet its dietary needs.
 Coyote Maggie enjoys following her nose throughout her habitat as zookeepers hide her food in boxes and puzzle toys to help encourage natural behavior.
 In early evenings Maggie can often be heard vocalizing to the wolf hybrids across the Zoo Sanctuary.